mendicant-original/s9-e2/README.md

 player play a few turns via the console.
 You don't need fancy graphics or visual design.

-Below are some links to videos and/or rules for each of the games.
-Also included are references to some other cooperative games if you find yourself needing more inspiration.

 ## Examples of chaotic cooperative games with exponential elements

+Below are some links to videos and/or rules for several games that you can draw inspiration from.

 Pandemic: